-In Oklahoma, there have been steps to curb prior authorization through the legislature, but much more needs to be done.
+In Oklahoma, the legislature has taken steps to curb health insurance overreach, but much more needs to be done.

-On Jan.
-1, 2025, HB3190—the Ensuring Transparency in Prior Authorization Act—took effect.
+The first of these bills, HB3190—the Ensuring Transparency in Prior Authorization Act—took effect on Jan.
+1, 2025.
 Sponsored by Rep. Carl Newton and Sen. Jessica Garvin, the OSMA and Oklahoma Academy of Family Physicians (OAFP)-backed law was designed to give physicians and patients more control over prescribed patient care.

 Key provisions of HB3190 include:

-Patients with chronic conditions must be notified at least 60 days before any changes affecting their care.
+• Patients with chronic conditions must be notified at least 60 days in advance of any changes to their care.

 Decreases the window for health insurers to request a refund of payment from insured Oklahomans or health care providers under the Unfair Claims Settlement Practices Act.